melezhik/swat/intro.md

 # Swat VS unit tests

 To say it clear swat is not instead of unit tests at all.
-There are a lot of well known unit tests frameworks for a existed web applications, frameworks  - Plack::Test, Test::Mojo, Kelp::Test, etc. and all of them are cool, really.
+There are a lot of well known unit tests frameworks for a existed web applications, frameworks  - Plack::Test, Test::Mojo, Dancer::Test, Catalyst::Test, Kelp::Test, etc. and all of them are cool, really.
 But unit tests by it's nature have some limitations, here I try to list some which could be interesting for our talk:

 * unit tests are usually fired before installation step